superFelix5000/web-reader/README.md

 Only posts published in the last two days will be displayed in the feed reader.

+This is the predecessor to [Artemis](https://artemis.jamesg.blog), a calm hosted web reader.

 ## Installation

 First, clone this repository and install the required dependencies: